Studienarbeiten

 In order to reduce the consumption of raw materials, the production of climate-damaging gases, and the generation of waste, the topic of the circular economy has been coming to the fore for some time.
 The circular economy is a holistic approach that aims to use raw materials and the resulting products efficiently and for as long as possible.
 It includes repairing, reusing and recycling.

-Supervisor: Vertretungsprofessur Dr.-Ing.
+Supervisor: Dr.-Ing.
 Miriam Schuster

 Announcement as PDF